Balsamic Glaze

 Instructions

-• Pour the balsamic vinegar (and brown sugar if using) into a medium saucepan over medium heat and bring the balsamic vinegar to a gentle boil.
+• Pour the balsamic vinegar (and brown sugar, if using) into a medium saucepan over medium heat and bring to a gentle boil.

-• Reduce the heat to medium-low and allow the vinegar to simmer slowly for about 15-20 minutes, stirring occasionally with a heat resistant spoon.
+• Reduce the heat to medium-low and simmer for about 15–20 minutes, stirring occasionally with a heat resistant spoon.
 As it simmers, the balsamic vinegar will reduce and thicken, forming a syrupy consistency.
 Keep an eye on it to prevent it from burning or boiling over.

-• Once the glaze has reached your desired consistency, remove the saucepan from the heat and let it cool for a few minutes.
+• Once the glaze reaches your desired consistency, remove the saucepan from the heat and let it cool for a few minutes.

 • Transfer the glaze to a clean, airtight container and let it cool completely.
 As it cools, it will thicken slightly more.
 Makes ½ cup.